-From the day he was selected in the second round of the 2016 MLB draft, third baseman Nolan Jones has been one of the top prospects in the Cleveland Indians system.
+From the day he was selected in the second round of the 2016 MLB draft, third baseman Nolan Jones has been one of the top prospects in the Cleveland system.

-The current No. 2 Indians prospect will be competing in his first Futures Game tonight in Cleveland.
+The current No. 2 Cleveland prospect will be competing in his first Futures Game tonight in Cleveland.
 Word on the street is that he will be promoted to Double-A immediately following the conclusion of the game.

 Brian Hemminger: First things first, with your hockey background, you’ve talked about how that kind of increased your toughness for baseball.
 Do you ever like laugh about some of these baseball injuries that people get like getting a massage or from drones or stuff like that?